Alberta Highway 2: Later years

 The intermittent sections of two-lane road between Calgary and Edmonton now designated as Highway 2A previously comprised the primary route between Calgary and Edmonton, Passing through Carstairs, the heart of Red Deer, Blackfalds, Ponoka, and Wetaskiwin.
 Plans were developed in the late 1950s for a new four-lane superhighway to connect Calgary and Edmonton, creating a safer route that would bypass most of the communities along the way.
-The plan to bypass Red Deer and Lacombe was presented by minister Gordon Taylor on September 15, 1960 at a meeting in Red Deer.
+The plan to bypass Red Deer and Lacombe was presented by minister Gordon Taylor on September 15, 1960, at a meeting in Red Deer.
 The new $7 million divided highway would alleviate congestion on the existing route through Red Deer, splitting from the existing route south of the city and veering west to cross the Red Deer and Blindman Rivers before rejoining the old highway north of Lacombe.
 The routing was somewhat of a surprise to residents, who had expected the new bypass to pass east of the city.
 The previous route had been carrying 5,000 vehicles per day.
 The bypass opened on November 21, 1962.
 The previous segment of two-lane highway to the east, which had been carrying 5,000 vehicles per day prior to the opening of the expressway, was renamed Highway 2A and now carries commuter traffic over the Blindman River between Blackfalds and Red Deer.

 In northern Alberta, 1966 saw work begin on initial grading for Highway 2 in the vicinity of Peace River.
 The section from Hondo to Slave Lake was completed and opened to traffic on October 18, 1966.
 The 8-span, 125 m bridge over the Peace River was completed in 1968.
 An interchange at the highway's DeWinton turnoff south of Calgary was planned for 1974.

+On May 23, 2005, the section between Calgary and Edmonton was renamed the "Queen Elizabeth II Highway" in honour of the Queen's visit to Alberta as part of the province's centennial celebrations; the first road sign was personally unveiled by the Queen.
+It was the first highway in Canada to be named for her.
+Commemorative plaques were installed at Gateway Park south of Edmonton and at the Dickson-Stevenson Rest Area north of Calgary to mark the designation.